jagzmz/cli-upkaran/spec.md

 ###########

 Okay, let's undertake this comprehensive task.
-We will create a highly detailed specification for `@ai-upkaran` as a general AI Toolkit CLI, followed by the corresponding initial code structure and stubs for the monorepo.
+We will create a highly detailed specification for `@cli-upkaran` as a general AI Toolkit CLI, followed by the corresponding initial code structure and stubs for the monorepo.

 ---

-**Project Specification: @ai-upkaran (General AI Toolkit)**
+**Project Specification: @cli-upkaran (General AI Toolkit)**

 **Version:** 1.0 (Draft)